SolOasis/SolOasisAPIServer-/README.md

 ## Test

-1. Connect to the Bebop Drone
+1. Connect to the Bebop Drone with Wifi

 2. Test Manager
 ```